tablelandnetwork/docs/docs/README.md

 ---
-# This page is all just JSX being import, so hide the defaults so as to not treat it like a standard docs page
+# This page is all just a JSX import, so hide the defaults so as to not treat it like a standard docs page
 id: landing
 sidebar_label: Home
 hide_title: true